Estate Cleanouts

 Give Yourself Time to Grieve

 The most important advice we give families is this: don't rush.
 We've seen families regret hasty decisions made in the immediate aftermath of loss.
 If possible, wait at least a few weeks before beginning major cleanout decisions.
-Secure the property, gather important documents, but allow yourself emotional space.

 Essential First Steps: